HugAgent: A Human Simulation Benchmark for Individual-Level Reasoning: Evaluation

 \subsection{Computation Details and Track Usage}

-Unless otherwise specified, all quantitative analyses and unified aggregate score (UAS) computations are performed on the \textbf{human track}, which serves as the primary evaluation benchmark due to its ecological validity and authentic reasoning diversity.
+Unless otherwise specified, all quantitative analyses and unified average to individual (ATI) score computations are performed on the \textbf{human track}, which serves as the primary evaluation benchmark due to its ecological validity and authentic reasoning diversity.

 The \textbf{synthetic track} follows the same survey and interview protocol but is designed for \textit{auxiliary and extensibility testing}.
 It provides a controlled setting for examining model sensitivity, scaling behavior, and cross-domain generalization under scripted causal belief networks (CBNs).
 While the human track grounds evaluation in real participant reasoning, the synthetic track extends the benchmark toward scalable stress testing and potential future applications in simulated social environments.